9 Practical and Sustainable Toilet Paper Alternatives

 The following are the 9 best alternatives to toilet paper.
 You will notice that I am biased towards the use of bidets.

-I genuinely think that water (bidets) is the most sustainable alternatives to toilet paper if we want to save our environment.
-Bidets are not necessarily cheaper but they are a perfect choice for the modern times that we are living in.
+I genuinely think that water (bidets) is the most sustainable alternative to toilet paper if we want to save our environment.
+Bidets are not necessarily cheaper, but they are a perfect choice for the modern times that we are living in.

 1. Stand-Alone Bidets